Sample Network Issues Discovered Using PerfSONAR

 In our experience the Internet is rife with such soft failures.
-The networking community is good at detecting hard failures, but not good at detecting soft failures. perfSONAR, specifically bwctl and regular bwctl testing, is very good at detecting soft failures.
+The networking community is good at detecting hard failures, but not good at detecting soft failures. perfSONAR, specifically throughput testing, is very good at detecting soft failures.
 It is still difficult to pinpoint the exact cause of these failures, but the more measurement points that exist, the easier locating the problem becomes.

 Here are some examples of the types of soft failure that we have discovered only after bringing up a perfSONAR-based measurement host and collecting a few days worth of active measurement data:

 - multiple cases of bad fibers

 - port-forwarding filter overloading router and causing packet drops

 - previously unnoticed asymmetric routing causing poor performance

 - under-powered host (doubled performance by switching to jumbo frames)

 The following represent examples of perfSONAR debugging initiated by ESnet, and partner networks.
 These can assist those looking to answer questions about the "value" that perfSONAR brings to an organization.

 For those willing to submit a use case, please mail them to firstname.lastname@example.org